 MGM Resorts (MGM) Stock Sinks As Market Gains: What You Should Know

+Coming into today, shares of the casino and resort operator had lost 7.69% in the past month.
+In that same time, the Consumer Discretionary sector gained 1.22%, while the S&P 500 gained 1.89%.

-Investors will be hoping for strength from MGM as it approaches its next earnings release.
-In that report, analysts expect MGM to post earnings of -$1.52 per share.
-This would mark a year-over-year decline of 760.87%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $541.92 million, down 83.19% from the year-ago period.
+MGM will be looking to display strength as it nears its next earnings release.
+On that day, MGM is projected to report earnings of -$1.52 per share, which would represent a year-over-year decline of 760.87%.
+Meanwhile, our latest consensus estimate is calling for revenue of $541.92 million, down 83.19% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.21 per share and revenue of $6.56 billion, which would represent changes of -131.19% and -49.11%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for MGM.
+It is also important to note the recent changes to analyst estimates for MGM.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.38% lower within the past month.
-MGM is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.38% lower.
+MGM is currently sporting a Zacks Rank of #3 (Hold).

 The Gaming industry is part of the Consumer Discretionary sector.
 This group has a Zacks Industry Rank of 155, putting it in the bottom 39% of all 250+ industries.